jtojnar/sman/README.md

 # sman

+> I started using using `man --where --all $page | fzf | xargs man` instead of this so this is no longer maintained.

 Utility that lists the sections requested term is available in and allows user to choose.
 Kind of like interactive `apropos`.